robertknight/rust-cmacros/README.md

 to corresponding Rust code for use with bindings to external libraries.

+**Update: Vojtech Kral suggested a much better idea - Generate C++ code which leverages the compiler's type inference to determine the types of macros: http://vojtech.kral.hk/en/rust-importing-c-constants-proof-of-concept/**

 ## Intro

 To use libraries with a C interface from Rust,